 In the normal course of business, some of us may have access to information about such activities or events (including information as to both activities undertaken by Geospace itself and activities undertaken by others) before it becomes public knowledge.
-Until it is before it becomes public knowledge.
 Until it is released to the public, this knowledge is considered "inside" information and must be kept confidential.
 Federal securities laws may be viewed as designed to protect the public by preventing anyone with access to inside information from exploiting this knowledge.
 If we are aware of any material information relating to the Company that has not been made available to the public for at least two full business days, we must not trade directly or indirectly in the Company's securities or disclose ("tip") such information to another person who is likely to trade in the Company's securities.
 Serious criminal and civil penalties attach to "insider" trading and "tipping".